 Our Upcoming Events

-Thank you to our presenters on 11.18.14: Miguel Palma KenCreative; Bill Whelan, Matson Logistics; Harvindar Singh, Whole Foods; John McManus, Cushman Wakefield; Ed Del Beccarro, Transwestern; Rod Hirsch, US Dept of Commerce/Export.gov; Bill Browne, Manex Consulting for your excellent presentations, all of which may be viewed directly below.
+Thank you to our presenters on 11.18.14: Miguel Palma, KenCreative; Bill Whelan, Matson Logistics; Harvindar Singh, Whole Foods; John McManus, Cushman Wakefield; Ed Del Beccarro, Transwestern; Rod Hirsch, US Dept of Commerce/Export.gov; Bill Browne, Manex Consulting.
+All of your excellent presentations may be viewed directly below.

-The Community & Economic Development Agency encourages economic growth in selected industrial areas through its Industrial District Strategy.
-Two public infrastructure assessment and recommendations reports (East Oakland and West Oakland) provides the groundwork for implementing this Strategy.
-The report examines the existing infrastructure, disucsses gateway and streetscape opportunities, and establishes priorities for implementing improvements.
+The Economic & Workforce Development Department encourages economic growth in selected industrial areas through its Industrial District Strategy.
+Two public infrastructure assessment and recommendations reports (East Oakland and West Oakland) provide the groundwork for implementing this Strategy.
+These reports examine the existing infrastructure, disucss gateway and streetscape opportunities, and establish priorities for implementing improvements.

 West Oakland Public Infrastructure Report (3/2011)

-This West Oakland Public Infrastructure Assessment and Recommendations Report examines Mandela Parkway and 3rd Street Corridor Commercial Industrial Zones’ current transportation network and infrastructure to develop an infrastructure framework that sets the foundation for further planning and design efforts needed to implement the Community & Economic Development Agency’s overall Industrial District Strategy.
+This West Oakland Public Infrastructure Assessment and Recommendations Report examines Mandela Parkway and 3rd Street Corridor Commercial Industrial Zones’ current transportation network and infrastructure to develop an infrastructure framework that sets the foundation for further planning and design efforts needed to implement the overall Industrial District Strategy.

 Industrial Vacancy Rates

 • 4.7% (Q3, 2014) down from 5.6% (Q3, 2013) Vacancy Rate